-User identity confidentiality is as defined by TS 33.102 [4] subclause 5.1.1
+User identity confidentiality is as defined by 3GPP TS 33.102 [4] subclause 5.1.1

-From subscriber's privacy point of view, the MSIN, the IMEI, and the IMEISV should be confidentiality protected.
+From subscriber's privacy point of view, the MSIN, the IMEI, and the IMEISV, when these identities are available, should be confidentiality protected.

 The UE shall provide its equipment identifier IMEI or IMEISV to the network, if the network asks for it in an integrity-protected request.